 "'Sing it out loud for the Arsenal Ladies' was a favourite saying of Maria - and that's certainly what we all do for the team now!"

-There are other families that became closer, through football, like Niamh and Ellie.
+Families became closer through football, like Niamh and Ellie.

 They're a mother and daughter duo that you’ll often see at games sporting their McCabe shirts and trailing an Irish flag in their wake.